GoogleChrome/web.dev/src/site/content/en/blog/distributing-sxg/index.md

 As a SXG distributor, you can deliver SXG files on behalf of the original publisher.
 The web browser will display such SXG files as if they were delivered from the original publisher.
 It means that you can implement preload even though cross-site navigation without violating privacy.
 Preloading contents will hide latency of load.
-Especially combination with portals would improve UX drastically.
+Especially combination with `portals` would improve US of cross site navigation drastically.

 Let's look at how to serve SXG properly.